Reuben Ellis Jenkins: Post-World War II

 In 1946, General Jenkins was assigned as President of the Army Ground Forces Board.

-Jenkins was named Assistant Director of the Joint U.S. Military Advancement and Planning Group in Athens, Greece in 1948, advanced to Director, with promotion to major general, and remained in Greece until 1951.
+Jenkins was named assistant director of the Joint U.S. Military Advancement and Planning Group in Athens, Greece in 1948, advanced to Director, with promotion to major general, and remained in Greece until 1951.
 In this assignment, he took part in the successful American effort to defeat a communist insurgency by rebuilding, equipping and training the Greek Army, which had been degraded by nonstop combat during World War II.

 From 1951 to 1952, General Jenkins was the Army's Assistant Chief of Staff for Operations, G-3.

 Korean War

 Jenkins was assigned to command IX Corps in Korea, receiving promotion to lieutenant general and serving until he was wounded, after which he was evacuated to the U.S. to recuperate.
 In October 1952, Jenkins led a successful counterattack in the Chorwon Valley to defeat a North Korean attack, for which he received the Distinguished Service Cross.
+The citation for his DSC reads:

 In 1953, Jenkins returned to Korea as commander of X Corps, serving until his 1954 retirement.